UH Advanced Primary Care

 - Primary Care Provider

-A physician or a nurse practitioner who will work with you and other team members to manage all aspects of your health and refer you to specialists as needed.
+A physician, nurse practitioner or physician assistant who will work with you and other team members to manage all aspects of your health and refer you to specialists as needed.

 A licensed, UH pharmacist will be available between doctor appointments to discuss: